What Is PSAT 8/9? Should You Take It?

 What's on the PSAT 8/9, and How Is It Scored?

-The PSAT 8/9, like the PSAT 10, PSAT/NMSQT and SAT, has three testing areas: Reading, Writing and Language, and Math.
-The Reading and Writing subject areas are combined for an Evidence-Based Reading and Writing section score.
-Math has its own separate section score.
+The PSAT 8/9, like the PSAT 10, PSAT/NMSQT and SAT, has two testing areas: Reading and Writing as well as Math.

 Along with scores, you'll get percentiles to help you discover how your scores compare to other students'.
 Your score percentile provides the percentage of students that score at or below your level.
 This can help you figure out whether you're on the right track for getting a high score on the PSAT 10, PSAT/NMSQT and SAT.